 ...if it doesn't glow... it's not florescent.
 I get my bucktail from Nature's Spirit for tying streamer flies.
 They're known for top of the line deer hair.
 I've had to send back their product numerous times because it wasn't really florescent even though the packaging said otherwise.

-Most red, orange, pink and chartreuse drift bobbers and yarns are florescent.
+Most red, orange, pink and chartreuse drift bobbers and yarns are florescent even it's not stated on the packaging.

 Water cold-cool and green?
 Is it cloudy or rainy?
 Use florescent chartreuse, orange and green.
 Spinner blade: Matte silver.